JohnLyu2/SAT_Project/README.md

 This is a Programming Project that Prof. [Vijay Ganesh](https://vganesh1.github.io/) and I designed for the course Methods and Tools for *Software Engineering* (ECE650 Fall2022, UWaterloo).
-The project asks the students to build SAT solver in C++.
+The project asks the students to build a SAT solver in C++.
 The project consists of three parts:

 ## Programming Assignment 1
 (1) Build a parser that parses Boolean formulas.